isc-projects/bind9/bin/dig/dig.rst

 .. option:: -k keyfile

-   This option tells :iscman:`named` to sign queries using TSIG using a key read from the given file.
+   This option tells :program:`dig` to sign queries using TSIG or SIG(0) using a key read from the given file.
 Key files can be generated using :iscman:`tsig-keygen`.
 When using TSIG authentication with :program:`dig`, the name server that is queried needs to know the key and algorithm that is being used.
-In BIND, this is done by providing appropriate ``key`` and ``server`` statements in :iscman:`named.conf`.
+In BIND, this is done by providing appropriate ``key`` and ``server`` statements in :iscman:`named.conf` for TSIG and by looking up the KEY record in zone data for SIG(0).

 .. option:: -m